bachmmmar/babyPhone/README.md

 * push notification to the mobile phone using Pushjet
 * systemd services to run the application on startup
 * installation script for the necessary ressources
+* link to a audio live audio stream

 ## Installation